Nasdaq/semver-git/readme.md

     git tag -a 1.2.3 -m "New release" git push --tags

+If changes are made after version 1.2.3 then the version number be '1.3.0-SNAPSHOT' (default a minor change).

+To upload the archives to the Maven Central (through the OSSRH), run:

+    gradle clean build uploadArchives

+To upload the plugin to the Gradle Plugin Portal, run:

+    gradle clean build uploadPlugins

-Then do the following to upload archives.
-Note that your credentials are required in e.g. your ~/.gradle/gradle.properties for `uploadArchives`.
+Note that credentials are required for uploads.
+They should be placed in e.g. your ~/.gradle/gradle.properties for `uploadArchives`.
 See [gradle.properties](gradle.properties) for more information.

-    gradle clean build uploadArchives

-If changes are made after version 1.2.3 then the version number be '1.3.0-SNAPSHOT' (default a minor change).